How to Crush the Holiday Season!

 - When you first wake up, drink a large glass of water to rehydrate after the night.
-Then follow that up with a protein and multi-nutrient drink, such as Clean Lean Protein with Good Green Stuff and (if you‘re extra hungry) a Good Green Stuff Bar.
+Then follow that up with a protein and multi-nutrient drink, such as Clean Lean Protein with Good Green Vitality and (if you‘re extra hungry) a Good Green Vitality Bar.
 Starting the day with protein will help you to be more satiated, reduce hunger through the day, and help to maintain proper circadian rhythms, which can be disturbed when your routine changes.
 A multi-nutrient helps to fill in any gaps in your nutrition that might appear because of, shall we say, different food choices during the holiday season.

 - After that, take a few minutes to focus on your breathing and be mindful.
 Mindfulness will help you to make better life, diet, and exercise choices over the break, without you having to force it!

 - Finally, set a positive intention for what you‘d like the day to be.
 This can be anything you want but it should be framed in a way that is Positive, Personal, Present-tense, and Powerful.
 For example, I am happy and healthy!

 Use the Holidays as a Chance to Get Jacked!